grant-king/ML_progress/log.md

-# 100 Days Of Code - Log
+s# 100 Days Of Code - Log
 Day 1: January 2, 2019

 **Today's Progress:** Watched introduction videos again.
 Watched videos for first chapter, on datetimes.
 Wrote detailed notes and example code in a Jupyter notebook.